-There is a close and elaborate discipline which is in harmony with the poetry, and the feeling, and the eloquence of the human soul, and which, therefore, may be employed to evoke and express it.
-There is a rhetoric which, when it has been wrought into the mind, and has become a spontaneous method and an instinctive habit with it, does not in the least impair the elasticity and vigour of nature, because in the phrase of the same great poet and master of form from whom we have just quoted, "It is an art that nature makes. or rather an art which itself is nature."
-Such a rhetoric may, indeed, be defined to be an art, or discipline, which enables man to be natural; an art that simply developes the genuine and hearty qualities of the man himself, of the mind itself.
-For the purpose of all discipline in this direction is not to impose upon the mind a style of thought and expression unnatural and alien to it, but simply to aid the mind to be itself, and to show itself out in the most genuine and The rhetorical art is to sincere manner. join on upon the nature and constitution of the individual man, so that what is given by creation, and what is acquired by culture, shall be homogeneous, mutually aiding and aided, reciprocally influencing and influenced.
-And let not this mental veracity, this truthfulness to a man's individuality and mental structure, be thought to be an easy acquisition.
+There is a close and elaborate discipline which is in harmony with the poetry and the feeling and the eloquence of the human soul, and which, therefore, may be employed to evoke and There is a Rhetoric which, when it has been wrought into the mind, and has become a spontaneous method and an instinctive habit with it, does not in the least impair the elasticity and vigor of nature, because in the phrase of the same great poet and master of form, from whom we have just quoted, "It is an Art that Nature makes, or rather an Art which itself is Nature."
+Such a Rhetoric may, indeed, be defined to be an Art, or discipline, which enables man to be natural-an Art that simply develops the genuine and hearty qualities of the man himself-of the mind For the purpose of all discipline in this direction is not to impose upon the mind a style of thought and expression unnatural and alien to it, but simply to aid the mind to be itself, and to show itself out in the most genuine and The Rhetorical Art is to join on upon the sincere manner. nature and constitution of the individual man, so that what is given by creation, and what is acquired by culture shall be homogeneous, mutually aiding and aided, reciprocally influencing and influenced.
+And let not this mental veracity this truthfulness to a man's individuality and mental structure-be thought to be an easy acquisition.
 It is really the last and highest accomplishment.
 It is a very difficult thing for a discourser to be himself, genuinely and without affectation.

-It is a still more difficult thing for an orator, a man who has come out before a listening and criticising auditory, to be himself; genuinely, fearlessly, and without mannerism, communicating himself to his auditors precisely as he really is. simple and natural style, says Pascal, always strikes us with a sort of surprise; for while we are on the lookout for an author, we find a man, while we are expecting a formal art, we find a throbbing heart.
-This is really the highest grade of culture, and the point toward which it should always aim, viz: to bring nature out by means of art; and rhetorical discipline, instead of leaving the pupil tenfold more formal and artificial than it found him, ought to send him out among men, the most artless, the most hearty, and the most genuine, man of them all.
+It is a still more difficult thing for an orator-a man who has come out before a listening and criticising auditory-to be himself, genuinely, fearlessly and without mannerism communicating himself to his auditors precisely as he really is.
+A simple and natural style, says Pascal, always strikes us with a sort of surprise-for while we are on the lookout for an author, we find a man-while we are expecting a formal art, we find a throbbing heart.
+This is really the highest grade of culture, and the point toward which it should always aim to bring Nature out, by means of art; and Rhetorical discipline, instead of leaving the pupil ten fold more formal and artificial than it found him, ought to send him out among men, the most artless, the most hearty, and the most genuine man of them all.

-Now of what untold worth is such a to the Christian man or the Christian Church mental method and habit to the preacher of that is not really religious.
-Nothing can the Word!
-On this method, literally and without a metaphor, the more he works the stronger he becomes, the more he toils the happier he is.
-He finds the invention and composition of discourse a means of selfculture and of self-enjoyment.
-He finds that that labour to which he has devoted his life, and to which, perhaps, in the outset, he went with something of a hireling's feeling, is no irksome task, but the source of the noblest and most buoyant happiness. steady unintermittent drain upon thought and his feeling which he feared would soon exsiccate his brain and leave his heart dry as powder, he finds is only an outlet for the ever-accumulating waters!
+Now of what untold worth is such a mental method and habit to the preacher of the Word!
+On this method, literally and without a metaphor, the more he works the stronger he becomes; the more he toils the happier he is.
+He finds the invention and composition of discourse a means of self-culture and of self-enjoyment.
+He finds that that labor to which he has devoted his life, and to which, perhaps, in the outset, he went with something of a hireling's feeling, is no irksome task, but the source of the noblest and most buoyant happiness.
+That steady unintermittent drain upon his thought and his feeling, which he feared would soon exsiccate his brain and leave his heart dry as powder, he finds is only an outlet for the ever accumulating waters!